How to Listen to Music Through the Element of Rhythm - Rhythm Exercises

 If you listen really carefully you will hear the sound of a “metronome“.
 Again, this device is used to keep the musician in time with the steady recurring pulse.

 Notes and Rests

 From the most basic performance level to the most complicated, musicians at most all levels are required to read music notation.
-These skills are learned over many years and perfected by the most advance players.
+These skills are learned over many years and perfected by the most advanced players.

 Take a Note!

 Duration in music represents time and is displayed horizontally in music notation.
 These are called “Notes“ and are used to identify short and long durations of sound.
-The five note values that we will be concerned within this series are:
+The five-note values that we will be concerned within this series are: